Today I am talking about a new free product I am now using all the time when I quickly need a custom edited globe for one of my designs.

 In the 3D Revolve Options dialog box, hover over the cube (located in the top left) and drag it into your desired direction.

-Notice that you see that while you drag the cube in the 3D Revolve Options dialog box, the wireframe in your artboard changes.
-The key is to make sure the imaginary line between the poles (north and south of the globe) are vertically aligned to one another.
-Otherwise you could end up with a globe that looks like it’s lying on it’s back or something.
-When done, be sure to turn the ‘Surface’-field back from ‘Wireframe’ to ‘No Shading’.
+Note that as you drag the cube in the 3D Revolve Options dialog box, the wireframe in your artboard will change.
+The important thing is to ensure that the imaginary line connecting the poles (north and south of the globe) is vertically aligned.
+Otherwise, the resulting globe may appear to be lying on its back or in an unusual position.
+Once you’re finished, remember to switch the ‘Surface’ field back from ‘Wireframe’ to ‘No Shading’.

 Well, that’s easy, just unlock the appropriate layers, select everything you need and copy/paste it into your other document.
 You could also export the globe to a bitmap file like JPEG or TIF and use it wherever you want.
 Export to PNG if you want to maintain transparency around the globe.